EDCD/EDDI/VoiceAttack.md

 ### Miscellaneous Variables

   * {TXT:Environment}: the environment the ship is in ("Normal space", "Supercruise" or "Witch space")
+  * {TXT:Vehicle}: the vehicle the commander is currently controlling ("Ship", "SRV" or "Fighter")

 EDDI also provides a number of pre-built commands to show off some of what it is capable of.
 These include: